marcguery/varif/README.md

 Variants can also be filtered by their score which are calculated differently whether:

 - The variant is differentially expressed among samples:
-  $\textit{Score} ~=~ \frac{maxVAF}{minVAF}$
+  *Score* = *maxVAF* / *minVAF*
   If the minVAF is equal to 0, a maximum can be set with the option `--max-score` (99999 by default)
 - The variant is fixed in the population:
-  $\textit{Score} ~=~ 0$
+  *Score* = 0​
   All these variants can be omitted from the output by adding the option `--no-fixed`
 - All other cases:
-  $\textit{Score} ~=~ -\frac{maxVAF}{minVAF}$
+  *Score* = -*maxVAF* / *minVAF*
   Similarly, if the minVAF is equal to 0, a minimum can be set with the option `--min-score` (-99999 by default)

 # Additional information

+## Up and downstream genomic sequences

+The genomic sequences that are upstream or downstream of the reference allele can be shown in the Ref column of the output CSV file with respectively `--nucl-window-before` and `--nucl-window-after` .

 ## Multiple features

 Variant inside genes are annotated given the gene annotation available in the GFF file.
-Several gene annotations are separated by a ':', as well as the associated CDS and amino acid sequences when the variant is inside a CDS.
+Several gene annotations are separated by a ':' , as well as the associated CDS and amino acid sequences when the variant is inside a CDS.

 ## Automatic translation

-When the variant is inside a CDS (i. e. its first position is inside a CDS), this feature will predict the protein sequence affected by the whole variant plus bases before and after included in a chosen window with `--window-before` and `--window-after` options.
+When the variant is inside a CDS (i. e. its first position is inside a CDS), this feature will predict the protein sequence affected by the whole variant plus bases before and after included in a chosen window with `--prot-window-before` and `--prot-window-after` options.
-Windows in bases before the and after the whole variant (in the direction of the translation) have to be both greater than 1 in order to output at least one amino acid.
+Windows are expressed in amino acid before the and after the whole variant in the direction of the translation.
 The translation will stop if:

 - The window is completely translated